1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem: Generalized Normal Initialization

-Thus causing an upper bounded exponential decaying rate for the multilayer from \ref{eqn:layerVariance}, which was bounded as:
+Thus, causing an upper-bounded exponential decaying rate for the multilayer from \ref{eqn:layerVariance}, which was bounded as:

-This demonstrated that as long as the weight was initialized using a generalized normal distribution variant, the final layer variance would only be proportional to the bias's variance, and the initial input would not pass through any information to the deeper layers.
+This demonstrated that, as long as the weight was initialized using a generalized normal distribution variant, the final layer variance would be proportional only to the bias's variance, and the initial input would not convey any information to the deeper layers.